Poltava Oblast Super Cup: History

 2020 Super Cup was scheduled to be played on 25 November 2020.
 The Cup final Cup scheduled to be played on 11 November, was delayed on 9 November by Covid restrictions.
 Cup final was played on the 3 December between Olympia and SC Poltava.
 Olympia controversially won in last seconds of the game.
 This led to SC Poltava refusing to take part in the Super Cup due to Football Association inability to provide high quality, impartial refereeing.

 2021 was the first year to not feature Olympia.
 On 28 November 2021 championship and cup winner KLF Poltava met with Standart Novi Sanzhary in Kremenchuk.
 On seventh minute KLF player Oleh Bazhan saw opposing players off the line and sent the ball into the net.
 Dmytro Verhun scored from the penalty spot on forty-fifth minute to make he score one all.
 This was the second game to go to penalty kicks.
 Illia Ichuaidze was the only player to have his penalty saved.
 Game was won by KLF 5:4 on penalties.

 On 10 December 2022 Standart returned as a championship winner to face returning Olympia who won the cup in Poltava.
 Dmytro Verhun scored the opener on nineteenth minute.
 However Olympia came back in second half to win their second title.
 Oleksandr Ponomarenko scored on sixty-eighth and Vladyslav Nasibulin on seventy-fourth minutes.

 On 4 November 2023 two time winners Olympia and Rokyta met in Poltava.
 At the thirty-ninth minute an almost three hour break took place due to air raid sirens.
 Yurii Fomenko was the first player to score, giving Rokyta the lead at the fifty-second minute.
 With eight minutes remaining Olympia player Denys Pochernin equalized.
 With the score even, penalty shootout was needed to find the winner.
 Olympia players were the first to shoot.
 Each team converted eleven penalty kicks before both next players had their shots save by the keepers.
 Two Olympia players converted their penalties while only one of the Rokyta players did the same.
 Rokyta player Serhii Hrytsenko took the last kick and missed the goal giving Olympia the trophy after twenty-eight penalty kicks.

 Olympia and Rokyta met again on 23 November 2024 at Dynamo Stadium in Poltava.
 In a rainy match, Andrii Misiailo scored a twenty-eights minute penalty to help his side win the Super Cup.

 Olympia and Rokyta met for the third year on 29 October 2025 at Molodizhnyi Stadium in Poltava.
 Mykola Boiko gave Rokyta the lead at the end of the first halt.
 With the increased tempo in early second half Olympia managed to equalize through Vadym Loboda in the fifty-fifth minute.
 Nazar Sapiha scored the winner for Rokyta twenty one minutes later.
-Rokyta won their forth super cup.
+Rokyta won their fourth super cup.